dwighthubbard/django-easy-app/README.rst

 Extend the project urls.py
 --------------------------

-Add the following two lines to the end of the project urls.py module.
+Add the following two lines to the end of the project urls.py module:
 .. code-block:: python

     from django_easy_app.urlmanager import app_urlpatterns